Designing Stillness: How Sauna Architecture Shapes the Mind

 • Design elements that promote symmetry and spatial balance enhance parasympathetic activation and support emotional grounding (Formiga et al., 2022).

-• At AetherHaus, sauna architecture blends Nordic minimalism with West Coast grounding, integrating sensory contrast, acoustics, and organic texture.
+• At AetherHaus, sauna architecture blends Nordic minimalism with the West Coast, integrating sensory contrast, acoustics, and organic texture.

 • Interiors with wood show reduced stress compared to those without.
 (Burnard & Kutnar, 2015).